School Activities.

 Some teachers and learners don't know what school

-activities, their objectives and plans are and what their
+activities, their objectives and plans are and what

-activities, co-curriculum and extra-curriculum activities.
+of activities, co-curriculum and extra-curriculum

-different in strategy and practice.
+nature, but different in strategy and practice.

 Co-curricular refers to activities, programs, and